Spencer Steer Player Props: Reds vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 21st-ranked team ERA across all league pitching staffs (4.51).
+- The Dodgers have a 4.49 team ERA that ranks 20th among all MLB pitching staffs.

-- The Dodgers allow the eighth-fewest home runs in baseball (114 total, 1.1 per game).
+- Dodgers pitchers combine to give up the seventh-fewest home runs in baseball (114 total, 1.1 per game).

-- Sheehan (3-1 with a 6.75 ERA and 22 strikeouts in 29 1/3 innings pitched) makes the start for the Dodgers, his seventh of the season.

-- In his last time out on Sunday, the right-hander went 3 2/3 innings against the Texas Rangers, giving up eight earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.